 Photographic and Digital Media is a course that gives students the chance to explore the practice, ideas and technological procedures within photographic and digital media.
 This course recognises that much of our information of the world and about cultural and self-identity come from the photographic and digital images that surround us on TV, film, video, internet, mass media, visual arts and design.
 Photographic and Digital Media allows students to make and communicate with images using digital photography, video and traditional photography.

-Equipment: Your own USB storage device, your own digital camera would be an advantage, but is not compulsory.
+Equipment: Your own USB storage device, Visual arts Diary, black display book and your own digital camera would be an advantage, but is not compulsory.

 Physical Activity and Sports Studies